vim/vim/src/testdir/README.txt

 If it makes sense, add a new test method to an already existing file.
 You may want to separate it from other tests with comment lines.

-The numbered tests are older, we have switched to named tests.
-Don't add any more numbered tests.

-And then you can choose between a new style test, which is a Vim script, or an old style test, which uses Normal mode commands.
-Use a new style test if you can.
-Use an old style test when it needs to run without the +eval feature.

 TO ADD A NEW STYLE TEST:

 1) Create a test_<subject>.vim file.